jpfeff/DALI-Data-Challenge-23F/README.md

 This visualization functions like the previous two, but divides U.S. states into sub-regional groups rather than state or city.
 Clicking on any sub-region displays its profit margin ratio accompanied by a trend line.
 On the right, average time to ship to the selected subregion is displayed.

+This visualization combines the metrics in the previous two, using profit margin ratio computed with sales and profit data.
+Trendlines indicate general tendencies in earning proportions.
+This metric is useful because it displays profit normalized by sales, so profit magnitude is not just a function of the number of sales.
+The map is broken down into broader sub-regions, allowing for a higher-level overview of regional trends.

 ## Part 2:

 For this part of the challenge, I used Pandas dataframes to pre-process the data, Seaborn to create a brief visualization section, and TensorFlow with Keras to train a model to predict profit margin ratio given a sale.
 Comments and markdown cells in the notebook describe my process of cleaning and investigating the data.
 The model's final error was around 0.023, with an R^2 score of 0.89.